AgiShark/Graphics/README.md

 **Layers** What the SSS checks and processes.
 Only enable Chara or Map basically.
 Use Chara for skins and Map for SSS studio accessories.
 Since we don't have any SSS studio accessories setting this to Chara being the only selected layer is recommended.
 Turning off Map will improve peformance very noticeably.

 **Dither** Turns dithering on/off.
 Dithering blurs the underlying skin features a bit and looks more 'natural'.
 CPU performance hit, unless you are CPU bound this doesn't cost you anything.
-If you are turning this off will grant some FPS but make the underlying skin a bit...blotchy.
+If you are CPU limited, turning this off will grant some FPS but make the underlying skin a bit...blotchy.

 **Intensity** More is a stronger effect and more expensive.
 I find I can't tell much difference above 2 (or things just get blurry).